-A statute that authorizes a public entity to charge a specific amount for records will trump the general charging laws of N.D.C.C. § 44-04-18.
+A statute that authorizes a public entity to charge a specific amount for records changed by the requestor.

 N.D.A.G.
-2016-O-20 September 23, 2016, to City of Cooperstown later changed by the requestor.
+2016-O-20 September 23, 2016, to City of Cooperstown

-Charges were reasonable when auditor began fulfilling request that was redaction of closed and confidential information.
+Charges were reasonable when auditor began fulfilling request that was later confidential information.